All products are developed in accordance with the standard to enhance industrial security for customers

 TÜV Rheinland performed the independent certification of the Rockwell Automation SDL.

 The Rockwell Automation SDL is structured to help develop more secure products for a Connected Enterprise.
-Processes within the SDL include ongoing security competency on standards, technologies and tools, collaboration with partners to develop more robust, secure products, and comprehensive testing to verify that products meet established security requirements and conformance to relevant globally-recognised standards.
+Processes within the SDL include ongoing security competency on standards, technologies and tools, collaboration with partners to develop more robust, secure products, and comprehensive testing to verify that products meet established security requirements and conformance to relevant globally-recognized standards.

 More information about how Rockwell Automation embeds security into the product-development process is available here.